EBITDA vs EBIT: Understanding the Key Metrics for Smarter Financial Decision

 Author Jagan Parthasarathy

-When Analysing company's financial performance, you've come across the terms EBITDA and EBIT.
+When analyzing a company's financial performance, you've likely come across the terms EBITDA and EBIT.
 While they might sound like complex finance jargon, understanding these metrics is key for investors, business owners, and financial analysts alike.
-So, let’s simplify them and see how they help evaluate a business’s profitability.
+Let's simplify them and see how they help evaluate a business's profitability.

 In this blog, we'll break down what EBITDA and EBIT mean, how they differ, and when to use each metric to make smarter financial decisions.